 This tells you the percentage of patients given antipsychotic drugs.
 Antipsychotic drugs are given to residents for a variety of conditions, including cognitive disorders.
 Tragically, in limited cases, excessive reliance on these medications may mean that a facility is using these drugs to control patient behavior.

 Appropriately Uses Anti-Anxiety Medication

-This indicates the percentage of residents prescribed antianxiety medications.
-Antianxiety medications are prescribed to patients suffering from anxiety or depression.
+This is the percentage of residents prescribed antianxiety medications.
+These drugs are prescribed to residents experiencing anxiety and depression.

 Managing Depression Among Residents

 In Glenaire, 3.84% of Patients

 This is the percent of patients who are exhibiting signs of depression.